lyledavids/akindozora/README.md

 ## Acknowledgements

 - Built on Base Sepolia testnet
-- FIRE token created with Zora Coins Protocol
+- FIRE token created with Zora Coins Protocol(Check tokenCreationScript folder and the notes.txt in folder)
 - Developed during the Base x Zora hackathon